 We sell our software products both directly to customers and through a network of distributors and resellers.
 Our ability to effectively distribute our products depends in part upon the financial and business condition of our reseller network.
 Computer software dealers and distributors are typically not highly capitalized and have previously experienced difficulties during times of economic contraction and may do so in the future.
 While we have processes to ensure that we assess the creditworthiness of dealers and distributors prior to our sales to them, if their financial condition were to deteriorate, they might not be able to make repeat purchases.
-In addition, the changing distribution models resulting from increased focus on direct sales to strategic accounts or from two-tiered distribution may impact our reseller network in the future.
-We rely significantly upon major distributors and resellers in both the U.S. and international regions, including Tech Data Corporation, who accounted for 12% of fiscal 2005 and first quarter of fiscal 2006 consolidated net revenue.
+We rely significantly upon major distributors and resellers in both the U.S. and international regions, including one such distributor who accounted for 11% and 12% of consolidated net revenues for the three and six months ended July 31, 2005, respectively.
 The loss of or a significant reduction in business with those distributors or resellers or the failure to achieve anticipated levels of sell-through with any one of our major international distributors or large resellers could harm our business.
 In particular, if one or more of such resellers should be unable to meet their obligations with respect to accounts payable to us, we could be forced to write off such accounts, which could have a material adverse effect on our results of operations in a given period.